 Named Pulaski Highway, U.S. 40 travels across northern New Castle County, Delaware between Elkton, Maryland and the Delaware Memorial Bridge.
 Previously a rural four-lane highway comprising part of the route between Baltimore and Philadelphia, today U.S. 40 serves local and commuter traffic through suburban areas of Glasgow and Bear.

 Rapid development in the Bear and Glasgow areas during the 1990s and early 2000s overtook all remaining farm land along what was once referred to as the "Delaware Drag Strip".
 This led to DelDOT studies in the mid-2000s to address growing traffic congestion, with a proposed solution separating local and through traffic movements along U.S. 40 with the addition of service roads.
 Construction time tables estimated a potential start date of 2005, but that never came to fruition.

-The Glasgow junction of U.S. 40 with Delaware 896 and U.S. 301 south was originally planned as a full interchange as part of the U.S. 301 freeway planned from Middletown to Interstate 95.
+The Glasgow junction of U.S. 40 with SR 896 and U.S. 301 south was originally planned as a full interchange as part of the U.S. 301 freeway planned from Middletown to Interstate 95.
 Those plans never materalized and upgrades to the existing SR 896 corridor were made instead during the mid-1990s.
 The interchange however remained planned, but at the concerns of area residents, DelDOT cancelled it.
 Land allocated for the exchange was later redeveloped as part of the 300-acre Glasgow county Park in 2004.